Serena McDonald

 Serena McDonald (born 1 August 2002) is a footballer who plays as a midfielder for Pickering FC in League1 Ontario.
 Born in Canada, she plays for the Guyana women's national team.

 Early life

 McDonald played youth soccer with Ajax SC.

 Club career

 In 2021, McDonald played with Vaughan Azzurri in League1 Ontario, making one appearance.

 In 2022, she joined Pickering FC.

 International career

 McDonald represented Guyana U20 at the 2020 CONCACAF Women's U-20 Championship, scoring her first goal on February 23 against Nicaragua U20.

 In 2021, McDonald was named to the senior roster ahead of friendly matches against Puerto Rico.
-On October 20, he made her debut in a 6–1 loss to Puerto Rico.
+On October 20, she made her debut in a 6–1 loss to Puerto Rico.